YOURLS/website/src/development/plugins.md

 ## Plugin API

-YOURLS core uses two kinds of 'hooks', _filters_ and _actions_, allowing your plugin to 'hook into' what YOURLS does.
+YOURLS core uses two kinds of 'hooks' : **filters** and **actions**, allowing your plugin to 'hook into' what YOURLS does.

-- _actions_ are the hooks YOURLS triggers at specific points or during specific action.
+- **actions** are the hooks YOURLS triggers at specific points or during specific action.
 It's a way of telling "hey, this particular event just occurred", so your plugin can execute a defined function at this point.
-- _filters_ are the hooks YOURLS triggers to allow modification of a variable before returning it, sending it into the database or displaying it.
+- **filters** are the hooks YOURLS triggers to allow modification of a variable before returning it, sending it into the database or displaying it.

 ### Actions

 _Actions_ are triggered by specific actions: inserting a link in the database, sending headers to the browser, redirecting to a long URL...

-A typical action in YOURLS is a function call like the following:
+A typical action in YOURLS core is a function call like the following:

 ```php
 yourls_do_action( 'some_event' );